 Meredith G. F. Worthen is an Associate Professor of Sociology and elected faculty member of the Women’s and Gender Studies Program at the University of Oklahoma.
 Her work examines feminism, gender, deviance and LGBTQ identities.
 She is also the creator of The Welcoming Project.

-Real-life heroes Spencer Stone, Alek Skarlatos, and Anthony Sadler portray themselves in 'The 15:17 to Paris,' Clint Eastwood's retelling of how they incapacitated a crazed gunman and saved closed to 600 lives on board a train in August 2015.
+Spencer Stone, Alek Skarlatos and Anthony Sadler portray themselves in "The 15:17 to Paris," Clint Eastwood's retelling of how they incapacitated a crazed gunman and saved close to 600 lives on board a train in August 2015.

-In “American Ripper,” a new eight-part series premiering on HISTORY on July 11th, the great-great-grandson of H.H.
+In “American Ripper,” an eight-part series on HISTORY, the great-great-grandson of H.H.
 Holmes claims “America’s First Serial Killer” was London’s notorious “Jack the Ripper.”

-We remember the historic uprising at the Stonewall Inn in Greenwich Village, which sparked the modern LGBT rights movement in the U.S.
+The historic uprising at the Stonewall Inn in Greenwich Village sparked the modern LGBT rights movement in the U.S.